Frequently Asked Questions (FAQs)

 Individuals interested in seeking admission to the Alabama State Bar by reciprocity should review the Reciprocity Eligibility & Admission Requirements.

-Which jurisdictions does Alabama have reciprocity with?
+Back to TOPWhich jurisdictions does Alabama have reciprocity with?
+Back to TOP

 Can I apply for reciprocal admission if I have not been admitted in a state that has reciprocity with Alabama?